-*and no later than December 31 within every fourth calendar year therereafter
+*and no later than December 31 within every fourth calendar year thereafter

 This inspection requirement applies to all buildings, except to one- and two-family homes, and other buildings classified in occupancy group R-3.
 If the inspection requirement does not apply to your building based on its occupancy group classification, no further action is necessary.

-If your building does not contain gas piping, a Gas Piping System Periodic Inspection Certification, signed and sealed by a Registered Design Professional (a New York State licensed professional engineer or registered architect), stating that such building contains no gas piping must be submitted to DOB.
+If your building does not contain gas piping, a Gas Piping System Periodic Inspection Certification, signed and sealed by a Registered Design Professional (a New York State licensed professional engineer or registered architect) or a Licensed Master Plumber, stating that such building contains no gas piping must be submitted to DOB.
 No further action is necessary.

-If your building does contain gas piping, the gas piping system must be inspected by an LMP or a qualified individual working for a Licensed Master Plumber.
-Please proceed to STEP 3.
+If your building does contain gas piping, the gas piping system must be inspected by an LMP or a qualified individual working for an LMP.

 Before hiring an LMP: